Isometric direct limits of bidual Banach spaces: Tower Functors

 \end{enumerate}

-It is well known that the double dual of a vector space functor is natural transformation of the identity functor.
-It turns out that the same fact holds for the functor $\normalfont\textrm{Dir}_1$.
+It is well known that there exists a natural transformation of the identity functor to the double dual of a vector space functor.
+It turns out that the same holds for the functor $\normalfont\textrm{Dir}$.